AGCCS/AGCCS-CTRL22/demesh/README.md

 <img src="../images/meshtop.png" alt="Mesh Topology" style="zoom:75%;" />

-Each node consist of an ESP32 SoC with an attached ACR uC, also referred to as the target uC.
-The red arrows indicate communication via the MWifi.
+Each node consist of an ESP32 SoC with an attached ACR uC, also referred to as the *target uC*.
+In the above sketch, the red arrows indicate communication via the MWifi.
 Each node is addressed by a unique part ID of the ESP32 which otherwise acts as the MAC address.
-Via this address each node can send a message to any other node, the MWifi will take care about routing.
-One node allthough is special, namely the root node given in grey colour.
+Via this address each node can send a message to any other node, the MWifi will take care about the routing.
+One node allthough is special, namely the *root node*, given in grey colour.
 On the one hand it acts like all other nodes in that it can send messages via MWifi.
 But it also operates in station mode as part of an ordinary TCP/IP Wifi.
 In our application it utilises this secondary role to built up a TCP/IP connection to a predefined server port on the host and (a) takes commands from the host to be forwarded to specific nodes and (b) forwards messages from any node to the host.
 With this infrastructure the ESP32 firmware `demesh.c` implements the following basic functionality

 - each ESP32 gathers on a regulat basis relevant aspects of the state of the respcetive target uC and composes a _heartbeat_ _message_ to be forwarded to the root node;
 - the root note forwards heartbeat messages to the host;